---

 extension and that’s it.

-The document should be well-formatted according to the AsciiDoc Writing Guide.
+The document should be well-formatted AsciiDoc document.

 In that case Jekyll takes all the data and meta-data from the document itself, properly setting document title, placing it in the navigation and all the other things.